jaguirr10/Blackjack/README.md

 # Blackjack
- Simple Blackjack game written in C#
+ A Blackjack game written in C#